pablolopez2733/BigDataCup/README.md

 2- add nxT to the module do step 5

-3 - do step 3 of to do
+3 - do step 3 of to do list

 -----
 grid search W and L: hyperparameters